Mojang/Sift/README.md

 ### Running commands

-You can run shell commands on one or many instances that matched your query:
+You can run shell commands on one or many instances that matches your query:

 ```bash
 $ sift -q 'name contains session' -c 'uptime'
 ```

-This commands only be executed on the instance you select but if you want to execute the command on all matching instances you can use `-A` like this:
+This commands will only be executed on the instance you select but if you want to execute the command on all matching instances you can use `-A` like this:

 ```bash
 $ sift -q 'name contains session' -c 'uptime' -A